sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone/integrate-with-work-zone.md

 - How to subscribe to SAP Build Work Zone, standard edition
 - How to assign SAP Build Work Zone, standard edition role collection
-- How to integrate with SAP Build Work Zone, standard
+- How to integrate with SAP Build Work Zone, standard edition

 ## Prerequisites